 The mission of the Medical Technology Innovation Masters Program is to create innovative device solutions to focused clinical problems through a cross-disciplinary collaboration.
 The program intends to directly effect improvement in patient care and outcomes while promoting a unique education in both clinical care and bioengineering design.

-The program begins on July 1st, and lasts until June 1st of the following year.
+The program begins on July 10th, and lasts until the end of May of the following year.

 Clinical focus areas include specialties such as:

 - Orthopaedic surgery

 - Colorectal surgery